spaceitup/checkout-android/README.rst

 List request setup
 ------------------

 To enable redirect networks in the Android SDK it is important to define the application ID in the list request body.
-The "appId" must be set and should contain the unique identifier of the Android app.
+The "appId" must be set and should contain the unique identifier of your Android app.
+The Android SDK uses this unique application ID to reopen the mobile app after the browser window is closed.

-Example of the callback mobile-redirect URLs:
+Example of the callback mobile-redirect settings:

 .. code-block:: json